andy-byers/CalicoDB/doc/doc.md

 ## Acknowledgements
 1. https://cstack.github.io/db_tutorial/
-    + Awesome tutorial on database development in C
+    + Tutorial on database development in C
 2. https://www.sqlite.org/arch.html
     + Much of this project was inspired by SQLite3, both the architecture design documents and the source code
     + Especially see the B-tree design document, as well as `btree.h`, `btree.c`, and `btreeInt.h`
 3. https://github.com/google/leveldb
     + Much of the API is inspired by LevelDB
-    + Some parts of the CMake build process is taken from their `CMakeLists.txt`
+    + Some parts of the CMake build process are taken from their `CMakeLists.txt`
 4. https://github.com/facebook/rocksdb/wiki/Write-Ahead-Log
-    + Nice explanation of RocksDB's WAL
+    + Explanation of RocksDB's WAL
     + The idea to have multiple different record types and to use a "tail" buffer are from this document
 5. https://arpitbhayani.me/blogs/2q-cache
-    + Nice description of the 2Q cache replacement policy
+    + Description of the 2Q cache replacement policy
 6. https://stablecog.com/
     + Used to generate the original calico cat image, which was then further modified to produce [mascot.png](mascot.png)